ijlee2/UT-Coding-Boot-Camp/homework/hw11/README.md

 ![How to Run: Step 3](readme/how_to_run_step3.png?raw=true)

-4. Afterwards, type `git init; git add .; git commit -m "final build"` to create a Git repo.
+4. Afterwards, type `git init; git add .; git commit -m "final build"` to create a Git repository.

 ![How to Run: Step 4](readme/how_to_run_step4.png?raw=true)